James Ferraro: Solo career

 Ferraro started the label New Age Tapes to release his own solo work; his early solo material was often released under myriad pseudonyms such as Lamborghini Crystal and Teotihuacan and was often distributed as limited cassettes or CD-Rs, although some LPs, such as Clear (2008) and Last American Hero (2008), were released through labels such as Holy Mountain Records and Olde English Spelling Bee.
 According to AllMusic's Paul Simpson, these early recordings "explored everything from gamelan to drone to lo-fi Casio pop" and were associated with the 2000s "hypnagogic pop" trend by the media.
 Around 2010, Ferraro's music developed an eccentric pop style on releases such as the high-school themed Night Dolls with Hairspray (2010).
 He also collaborated on the 2011 RVNG ambient album collaboration FRKWYS 7 with Daniel Lopatin, David Borden, Laurel Halo, and Sam Godin.

-With the release of his polarizing 2011 album Far Side Virtual on Hippos in Tanks, Ferraro's work abruptly embraced MIDI music technology and corporate Muzak.
-Beginning as a series of ringtones, the album was met with both praise and derision from critics and was named Album of the Year by UK music magazine The Wire; it was described as "providing a postmodern critique on consumer culture, retro-futurism, and hyperreality", and along with Lopatin's Chuck Person's Eccojams Vol. 1 would go on to influence the 2010s music genre vaporwave, which explored similar themes.
+In 2011, Ferraro began working with the label Hippos in Tanks.
+His album Far Side Virtual abruptly embraced MIDI music technology and corporate Muzak.
+Beginning as a series of ringtones, the album was met with both praise and derision from critics and was named Album of the Year by British music magazine The Wire; it was described as "providing a postmodern critique on consumer culture, retro-futurism, and hyperreality", and along with Lopatin's Chuck Person's Eccojams Vol. 1 would go on to influence the Internet microgenre vaporwave, which explored similar themes.
 In 2012, Ferraro performed at Primavera Sound.
 Following the release of Far Side Virtual, Ferraro's work became increasingly influenced by contemporary hip hop and R&B, as seen on albums such as Sushi (2012), NYC, Hell 3:00 AM (2013), and Skid Row (2015).
 He also released digital downloads under aliases such as Bebetune$ and Bodyguard.
 His 2016 album Human Story 3 returned to themes explored on Far Side Virtual.